-- aim: This is a test of the ability to move quickly while maintaining balance.
+aim: This is a test of the ability to move quickly while maintaining balance.

 procedure: The participant begins with both feet together in the middle of the hexagon facing the front line.
 On the command 'go', they jump ahead across the line, then back over the same line into the middle of the hexagon.
-Then, continuing to face forward with feet together, jump over the next side and back into the hexagon.
-Continue this pattern for three full revolutions.
+Then, continuing to face forward with the feet together, they jump over the next side and back into the hexagon.
+Continue this pattern for three full revolutions, continuing to face forwards throughout the test.
 Perform the test both clockwise and anti-clockwise.

-- scoring: The athletes score is the time taken to complete three full revolutions.
+scoring: The athletes score is the time taken to complete three full revolutions.
 The best score from two trials is recorded.
 Comparison of the anti-clockwise and clockwise directions will show if any imbalances exist between left and right movement skills.

-- advantages: This is a simple agility test to perform, requiring limited equipment and space.
+advantages: This is a simple agility test to perform, requiring limited equipment and space.

-- disadvantages: Only one person can perform the test at a time.
+disadvantages: Only one person can perform the test at a time.

-- comments: If you jump the wrong line or land on a line then the test is to be restarted
+comments: If you jump the wrong line or land on a line then the test is to be restarted

 - Hexagonal Obstacle Test — involves jumping over obstacles placed a hexagon shape, as fast as possible.